 Hi, I am back.
 And I am going to challenge you today as I did myself yesterday, cooking dushbere, Azerbaijani dumpling soup.
 It is my four-year-old daughter’s favorite, who loves this soup so much that she will trade her favorite macaroni and cheese for a bowl of dushvere without any hesitation.
 When she asked me to make it again yesterday I knew it was going to be a huge challenge since she stayed home from school with a little cold and my 6-month old was around too, wanting attention.
 Since I was going to cook it anyway, I thought why not take pictures and share them with you?
 It was a big challenge with the kids around, but luckily (mostly due to the baby’s longer nap this time) it worked out just fine.

 So what is dushbere after all?
 It is a classic soup, indigenous to Baku, the capital, but popular all over the country.
 Traditionally the broth is prepared by boiling chunks of lamb in water and then straining it.
-But nowadays home cooks prefer a quicker versions of the broth – all water based (see variations in the recipe).
+But nowadays home cooks prefer a quicker versions of the broth – all water based.
 Whatever version you may want to choose, one thing is for sure – you will love this soup at first spoon.
 Pour some vinegar-garlic sauce in your soup and you will say yes, please, another serving!

 A tip before we start.
 You rolled the dough thinly – work fast from that point on, since it tends to dry out quickly.
 When dry it is difficult to seal the squares into dumplings.
 Now, if you want to claim you are a good cook, here’s a challenge for you – if you want to be crowned the next best dushbere maker, try to fit 10 cooked dumplings on a spoon, as this is the norm in Azerbaijan.